 The option to skip head will give you updates still regarded as the Falls Creators Update, but they will be builds that have been worked on less.
 For that reason the newer updates you can skip ahead to will be more susceptible to bugs, and that’s the one downside to think about before accepting them.

-The option for skipping head is there because Microsoft is pretty happy with the first stages of the Fall Creators Update and now have their sights set on the builds that are set to arrive later on.
+The option for skipping ahead is there because Microsoft is pretty happy with the first stages of the Fall Creators Update and now have their sights set on the builds that are set to arrive later on.
 To achieve that they need more people trying out the future builds instead.

-The ability to skip ahead is only going to be a temporary one designed purely to try to make the Falls Creators Update as safe as possible for its release to the general public.
+The ability to skip ahead is only going to be a temporary one, designed purely to try to make the Falls Creators Update as safe as possible for its release to the general public.
 Once the updates have rolled out to the public, the option of skipping ahead will go away, and it’ll be back to everyone receiving the same updates again as Microsoft sets their sights on what else is coming in the future that extends beyond the Falls Creators Update.

 Starting today, Windows Insiders in the Fast ring will see a new drop-down in their flight settings via Settings > Update & security > Windows Insider Program to skip ahead to the next release of Windows 10.

 We are now at the stage in the development cycle for the Windows 10 Fall Creators Update where we’re working hard to bash all the bugs and stabilize so it’s the best Windows 10 release yet for all our customers.
 As we work to prepare the Windows 10 Fall Creators Update for the world, our engineering teams are beginning work on the next release of Windows 10 from our Development Branch.
 Windows Insiders in the Fast ring who choose to skip ahead will be given the opportunity to start trying out these builds in addition to receiving app updates again for many of the inbox apps in Windows 10 such as Photos, Skype, Groove, and Movies & TV.